mtearle/talk-ucc-tinc/README.md

-# talk-netmcr-tinc
+# talk-ucc-tinc

-A talk on tinc for NetMcr <https://netmcr.uk/>
+A talk on tinc for UCC <https://www.ucc.asn.au/>

-Presented Thu 13 Apr 2017
+Presented Thursday, 14th May 2020, for the Charity unVigil

 ## Speaker

 Mark Tearle
-mark@tearle.com
+mtearle@ucc.asn.au

 ## See also